Acne: Causes, Types & Why Antibiotics Are Failing — The 2026 Clinical Guide

 |---|---|---|---|

-| Benzoyl Peroxide (OTC) | Driver 03 — kills C. acnes | Strong — first-line; no resistance development | Drying; bleaches fabrics; surface only; no systemic component |
+| Benzoyl Peroxide (OTC) | Driver 03 — acts on C. acnes | Strong — first-line; no resistance development | Drying; bleaches fabrics; surface only |

 | Salicylic Acid (OTC) | Driver 02 — keratolytic | Good for comedonal; weaker for inflammatory | Surface only; no antibacterial or systemic component |

-| Topical Antibiotics (Rx) | Driver 03 | Effective short-term; always combined with benzoyl peroxide | Resistance developing; disrupts skin microbiome |
+| Topical Antibiotics (Rx) | Driver 03 | Effective; guidelines advise combining with benzoyl peroxide to limit resistance | Macrolide/clindamycin resistance rising; disrupts skin microbiome |

-| Oral Antibiotics (Rx) | Driver 03 + partial 04 | Effective for moderate-severe inflammatory acne | 50–75% resistance; disrupts gut microbiome; rebound on stopping |
+| Oral Antibiotics (Rx) | Driver 03 + partial 04 | Effective for moderate-severe inflammatory acne; tetracyclines still largely effective | Resistance concentrated in macrolides; disrupts gut microbiome; relapse on stopping |

 | Topical Retinoids (Rx) | Driver 02 — normalizes keratinization | AAD first-line for comedonal and inflammatory acne | Redness, peeling, photosensitivity; not safe in pregnancy |

-| Isotretinoin (Rx) | All 4 drivers — most effective available | 85–95% lasting clearance | Teratogenic; mental health monitoring; monthly bloodwork; not for mild acne |
+| Isotretinoin (Rx) | All 4 drivers — the most effective option available | High rates of lasting clearance | Teratogenic; monitoring required; reserved for severe or refractory acne |

 The Dermotricology Protocol for Cystic Acne